CSE 701: Final Project

 Please note that these operators only need to be defined for arbitrary-precision integers, you do not need to include any operators for combinations of arbitrary-precision integers and normal integers, such as bigint(1) + 2.

 1. Store the number as a string, and implement the operations character by character.
+Note that this is the least efficient and most resource-heavy option, but it is also the simplest to implement.

 • Containers: Make sure to use containers such as std::string and std::vector instead of C-style strings and arrays.

-• Exceptions: Make sure that any "illegal" operations or errors throw an exception, and that your demo program appropriately catches and handles these exceptions.
+• Exceptions: Make sure that any "illegal" operations or errors throw an exception, and that your test program appropriately catches and handles these exceptions.
 When the constructors get invalid input (e.g., the string "gk%45#^$#!" is not a valid integer) they should throw an appropriate exception.
 Another example of an operation that should throw an exception is division by zero (if you implement division).

 • Encapsulation and class invariants: Make sure to make all the member variables private, and that all the member functions preserve the class invariants.

-Mandatory guidelines (automatic zero if not satisfied) ^
+Mandatory guidelines (automatic zero if not satisfied!!!) ^

 • You may include short code snippets copied from my lecture notes or other sources, but only under the following conditions: